Create a

 Breaking down the challenges driving the ineffectiveness of the process

-Despite the widely publicized and reported advances towards significant improvements in the performance management process (eliminations of ratings, the addition of frequent “check-ins,” dropping of annual reviews, etc.) and reports that as many as three out of every four companies have made significant changes to their process, data suggests that those efforts are not improving the experience for employees or managers.
+Despite the widely publicized and reported advances towards significant improvements in the performance management process (eliminations of ratings, the addition of frequent “check-ins,” or dropping of annual reviews) and reports that as many as three out of every four companies have made significant changes to their process, data suggest that those efforts are not improving the experience for employees or managers.
 For example, Gallup has reported that 47% of employees get feedback only a few times per year or less.
-Similarly, according to SHRM, 71% of companies still report that they provide formal performance reviews on an annual basis.
+Similarly, according to SHRM, 71% of companies still report providing formal performance reviews annually.

-The impact of the process is key here – if people don’t like them while they effectively drive improved performance, then why pursue major upgrades in the first place?
+The impact of the process is key here—if people don’t like them while they effectively drive improved performance, then why pursue major upgrades in the first place?
 As it turns out, Gallup found that the end-of-the-year assessments and discussions often leave employees so unhappy that they worsen subsequent performance in almost one out of three (1/3) cases.
-Part of the issue relates to the actual employee experience, where a lack of ongoing communication and coaching has led to surprises that were not anticipated.
+Part of the issue relates to the employee experience, where a lack of ongoing communication and coaching has led to unexpected surprises.
 One study found, for example, that 62% of employees “felt blindsided” by the feedback they received in performance reviews.
 And 40% of employees reported disengagement from their work when little to no feedback was provided.
 The impact?
 Employees start looking for a new job where they can (hopefully) get better coaching, more useful feedback, or a better overall sense of where they contribute and how they can enhance their standing in the organization’s eyes.
 It's a good example of how performance management and retention work together (for the worse).
-This is particularly concerning with the generation that is now the dominant population segment in the workforce, the Millennials, who seem to be especially dissatisfied with the classic process.
-A report from Adobe in 2017 found that after completing the annual review cycle, 47% of those workers started looking for a new job.
+This is particularly concerning given the generation that is now the dominant workforce segment, the Millennials, who seem especially dissatisfied with the classic process.
+A report from Adobe a few years back found that after completing the annual review cycle, 47% of those workers started looking for a new job.

 The case for improving performance management to increase retention